18F/identity-design-system/docs/_components/buttons.md

 Use the standard button styles to convey the most important action on you want the users to take.
 For actions outside of the top two actions, use the [other buttons](#other-buttons).
 See the [USWDS Button Usage](https://v2.designsystem.digital.gov/components/button/) for more on how to use buttons.

-Note: the  vertical alignment of a button is governed by the [layout grid](/layout).

 ##### Primary

 ```html